 Finally, U.S. and international oil sanctions policy has discouraged oil resource investment in a number of key domains including Iraq, Iran and Libya.
 U.S. sanctions policy has constrained capacity expansion to a certain extent in Iran and Libya, although the unilateral aspect of the U.S. action limited its impact.
 In the case of Iraq, UN sanctions imposed as a result of the Iraqi invasion of Kuwait have had a severe effect on Iraqi production.

-Sanctions role in constraining investment in several key OPEC countries has meant that spare productive capacity is no longer diversified among a number of large producers.
-This lack of competition has contributed to high prices.
+Sanctions’ role in constraining investment in several key OPEC countries has meant that spare productive capacity is no longer diversified among a number of large producers.
+The consequent lack of competition has contributed to high prices.
 Most of today’s spare productive capacity is located in Saudi Arabia.
 And, Saudi Arabia’s high, and growing, level of production and lack of significant spare unutilized capacity outside the kingdom has spotlighted that country’s critical role in determining the state of current and future oil markets, in turn creating unique political pressures.
 These conditions have put a spotlight on Saudi policy and the Kingdom’s close relations with the West and complicated relations with other key producers.
 Iran and Iraq accuse Saudi Arabia of seeking higher production rates to accommodate Western economic interests at the expense of the needs of local populations, creating internal pressures in the Arabian Gulf against a moderate price stance.
 Bitter perceptions in the Arab world that the U.S. has not been even handed in brokering peace negotiations between Israel and the Palestinians have exacerbated these pressures on Saudi Arabia and given ammunition to Iraq’s Saddam Hussein to lobby for support among the Arab world’s populations.

 Energy security has traditionally been associated with physical supplies of oil in international trade and, specifically, with the vulnerability of an oil importing country to a physical disruption of supply.
 In today’s setting, energy security must be understood in a broader context that is more global and embodies a more cosmopolitan understanding of how extreme and rapid price changes – up or down – can adversely affect national and international economic trends.
 Indeed, sudden price movements can also cause political and social dislocations in consuming countries, exporting countries, or both.